String Duo No. 1 (Mozart): Description

-While both Mozart's and Haydn's duos give the viola many double stops, Mozart's duos differ in that the viola also gets many passages in sixteenths, almost in equal proportion to the violin.
-H. C. Robbins Landon notes in particular of K. 423 that Mozart had retained the knowledge he gained in writing the String Quartet in G major, K. 387 (the finale of which was in turn influenced by Haydn's Symphony No. 23).
+Whilst the duos by both Mozart and Haydn give the viola many double stops, Mozart's duos differ in that the viola also gets many passages in semiquavers (sixteenth notes), almost in equal proportion to the violin.
+The American musicologist H. C. Robbins Landon noted of the duo that Mozart used the knowledge he gained in writing his String Quartet in G major, K. 387, the finale of which was in turn influenced by Haydn's Symphony No. 23.

-The set of six was presented as all Haydn's, and Colloredo was unable to "detect in them Mozart's obvious workmanship."
+The set of six duos was presented as having all been composed by Haydn, and Colloredo was unable to "detect in them Mozart's obvious workmanship".

-By transposing the viola part an octave down and changing to bass clef, the piece is readily playable on cello.
-Werner Rainer edited such a transcription for Verlag Doblinger.

-The Austrian composer Gerhard Präsent has made an arrangement for string trio (2 violins & violoncello) in 2012, regularly performed by the ALEA Ensemble.
+By transposing the viola part down an octave, and replacing the viola part's alto clef to the bass clef, the piece is readily playable by a cellist.
+In 2012, the Austrian composer Gerhard Präsent made an arrangement for string trio (two violins and violoncello), which has been performed several times by the ALEA Ensemble.

-The G major Duo is almost always paired with the B-flat major Duo, K. 424.
+The duo is almost always paired with the String Duo No. 2, K. 424.
 The Hungaroton label has a 2-CD set of the Mozart and Haydn duos with Barnabas Kelemen and Katalin Kokas.
 The Avie label prefers to put Mozart's duos (played by Phillipe Graffin and Nobuko Imai) on a 2-CD set with other pieces by Mozart, such as the Violin Concerto in G, K. 216, and the Sinfonia Concertante in E-flat major, K. 364.
 The Odeum Guitar Duo has recorded a transcription of K. 423 for two guitars.